Why We Must Be Baptized in the NAME of the FATHER, SON, and HOLY GHOST

 It is already a proven fact that this is the case with 1 John 5:7.
 In fact the original King James version is about the only Bible that still contains that particular corruption of scripture.

 If indeed it is a corruption of the scripture, then without realizing it, and without knowing who Jesus really was and is, in their error they still ended up pointing to the truth, and what “name” is to be applied at baptism.
 It is on that premise that the following post was written:

 “Go ye therefore, and teach all nations, baptizing them in the name of the Father , and of the Son, and of the Holy Ghost” (Matthew 28:19).

-The Bible commands water baptism for the New Testament church, and it is our responsibility to obey this commandment.
+The Bible commands and teaches the necessity of water baptism for the New Testament Church (John 3:3, John 3:5, Acts 2:38, 1 Peter 3:20,21), so it is our responsibility to obey this commandment.
 One day each of us will account for our lives.
 Since we have God’s Word, ignorance will not be an acceptable excuse on that day.

 The Necessity of Water Baptism

 Is water baptism a necessary part of the salvation experience of the New Testament?
 People have various ideas about water baptism that we cannot always trust.
 We need to depend upon the Word of God as our source of instruction.

 Jesus gave us some insight as to the importance of water baptism in John 3:5: “Jesus answered, Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the Kingdom of God.”
 Both the context of that statement and the subsequent practice of the New Testament church indicate that He was speaking of water baptism and the baptism of the Holy Spirit.

 If in Matthew 28:19, Jesus gave the apostles and us a direct command to go, teach, and baptize converts.
 Then since He gave this command, baptism is important and necessary.